The practice opening hours are currently 8am-6.30pm.

 Our assessment team is available weekday mornings from 8am – 10:00am for medical concerns.
 Please note that if there is a high volume of calls into the practice then the assessment list may close earlier than 10:00am.
 If your medical problem is urgent, please advise our Patient Care Advisor when you call.
-You can also complete an Online Consult form for health advice or to contact your GP surgery.

 Surgery Telephone Number: 01727 855500

 Calls to the surgery will be recorded for training and monitoring purposes.

 As we approach a new phase in the covid-19 pandemic, we are gradually changing the way we deliver care to you and your family.

 Over the coming weeks and months, we will be opening up more appointments for a variety of conditions as the pandemic eases.
 In the meantime, there are several things that you can do, to help us keep you and your families safe: –